Fuinn/mos-docs/src/start.rst

 ================

 A model can be deployed to the MOS framework via the web user interface or client libraries.
-Specifically, from the web user interface, the "Upload" button can be used, and then the model file can be selected:
+Specifically, from the web user interface, the "Upload" button can be used, and then the annotated model file can be selected:

 .. image:: ../static/ui_upload.*